 New type of housing targeted at seniors to be launched in Feb 2021 BTO exercise

-THE Singapore government is piloting a new public housing concept to expand the continuum of residential options for seniors.
+MARKET watchers laud the new public housing concept being launched by the government to expand the continuum of residential options for seniors.

-These Community Care Apartments (CCAs) will be launched for sale in the February 2021 Build-To-Order (BTO) exercise, and have been jointly developed by the Ministry of National Development, the Ministry of Health and the Housing and Development Board.

-Located at Bukit Batok West Ave 9, these 32 square metre flats (about 344 sq ft) will come with senior-friendly fittings including grab bars and wheelchair-accessible bathrooms with slip-resistant flooring.
-Other fittings include a built-in wardrobe, cabinets and furnished kitchen, to enable seniors to move in quickly with minimal renovations.

 What sets these CCAs apart from existing offerings is residents have to subscribe and pay for a basic service package.
 With this package, all residents will enjoy services such as 24-hour emergency monitoring and response and dedicated programming to facilitate interaction.
-These will take place on the communal spaces on each floor.
+These take place in communal spaces of about 50 sq m which are available on each floor.

-An on-site community manager will help link residents up with relevant care services according to their needs.

 Your feedback is important to us Tell us what you think.
 Email us at btuserfeedback@sph.com.sg